Basketball Referee

 As for parents, my best advice is to ignore them.
 If they shout inappropriate things (threats or derogatory remarks) have home management eject them.
 No good will come from trying to educate a biased fan who has little grasp of the rulebook.
 However, I have answered questions after a game from parents who approach respectfully.

-Asked by Mfg over 10 years ago
+Asked by Alan over 11 years ago